pulumi/docs/content/docs/reference/pkg/azure-nextgen/compute/virtualmachine.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const virtualMachine = new azure_nextgen.compute.latest.VirtualMachine("virtualMachine", {
+const virtualMachine = new azure_nextgen.compute.VirtualMachine("virtualMachine", {
     diagnosticsProfile: {
         bootDiagnostics: {
             enabled: true,